Fernando144ft/My-Work-Repo/README.md

 academic history and will be on all transcripts from MSU Denver.

-We are proud to have students of your caliber attending Metropolitan State University of Denver and demonstrating how to reimagine what's possible in higher education here"
+We are proud to have students of your caliber attending Metropolitan State University of Denver and demonstrating how to reimagine what's possible in higher education here."

 Sincerely, Dr. Janine Davidson</b></em>